Charlie and the Chocolate Factory (film): Casting

 Michael Jackson actively sought the role of Willy Wonka and recorded an entire soundtrack in the hopes that he would be cast.
 Johnny Depp's performance as Wonka would later receive widespread comparisons to Jackson.

 Prior to Burton's involvement, Warner Bros. considered or discussed Willy Wonka with Bill Murray, Christopher Walken, Steve Martin, Robin Williams, Nicolas Cage, Jim Carrey, Michael Keaton, Robert De Niro, Brad Pitt, Will Smith, Mike Myers, Ben Stiller, Leslie Nielsen, three members of Monty Python (John Cleese, Eric Idle, and Michael Palin), as well as Patrick Stewart, and Adam Sandler.
 Dustin Hoffman and Marilyn Manson reportedly sought the role as well.
 Pitt's production company, Plan B Entertainment, however, stayed on to co-finance the film with Warner Bros.
 Michael Jackson actively sought the role and secretly recorded an original soundtrack for the film at a small studio in Los Angeles.
 Warner Bros. did not want Jackson for the role, arguing that it would not be marketable for him to be the leading role in a family film.
-However, they "went nuts" over the soundtrack and offered to acquire the songs in addition to a small role elsewhere in the film.
+However, they "went nuts" over the soundtrack and offered to acquire the songs in exchange for a small role elsewhere in the film.
 Jackson was upset and shelved the songs.